piyoma/AoeReader/README.md

 # AoeReader
-Hign Level Customize Txt Format Reader For PC Client.
-Current Version is 2017.10
-And it will be Updated at some year?
-The author is studying ue4 recently(2019).
+Hign Level customize Text-Format-Reader For pc client. the latest Version is ver 2017.Oct and it may be Updated at some year or some century or some xxx? this software author is now studying ue4 recently.